tetlika/evojam/Readme.md

 # Requirements

+Setup was tested under ansible version 2.5.1 and python 2.7.15rc1 on ubuntu 18.04.

 Python's boto, botocore, boto3 modules should be installed.

-The setup was tested under ansible version 2.5.1 and python 2.7.15rc1 on ubuntu 18.04.

 # Configuring